cmason2/VR-Finite-Automata/README.md

 The application was developed for the Oculus Quest 2 virtual reality system, although it uses Unity's OpenXR implementation so it should also work with other systems but this has not been tested.

-A number of project assets were used under various attribution licences detailed in the "Attributions.txt" file.
+A number of project assets were used under various attribution licences detailed in the "Attributions.md" file.